Bruce Springsteen: On Jersey, Masculinity And Wishing To Be His Stage Persona

 GROSS: I know that you're more than what you literally tell us about in the songs.
 But still, you have an identity and try to tell us something of who you are in your songs.

-SPRINGSTEEN: You just go where your psychology leads you.
-I think, you know, I've always loved the fact that Bob's been able to sustain his mystery over 50 or 60 years.
-That's - in this day and age, it's quite a feat in itself.
+SPRINGSTEEN: You just go where your psychology leads you, I think.
+You know, I've always loved the fact that Bob's been able to sustain his mystery over 50 or 60 years.
+That's - in this day and age, that's quite a feat in itself.
 And, you know, the things that I loved about Bob's music - and I describe him in the book as the father of my country, which he really is - were things that just didn't fit when I went to do my job.
 You know, I'd come out of a somewhat different circumstance and shoes - the clothes just didn't fit.

 SPRINGSTEEN: Yeah.